 Cashel, County Tipperary

 Our afternoon tea is an irresistible option: three tiers of homemade treats for two.
-Including both savoury and sweet, this decadent feast is available with tea, coffee or – for ultimate luxury – chilled Champagne or Prosecco.
-Take your tea on the terrace overlooking the waterfalls during summer, or warm yourselves by the open fire in the cold winter months.
+Including both savoury and sweet, this decadent feast is available with tea or coffee you can enjoy on the terrace overlooking the waterfalls during summer, or warm yourselves by the open fire in the cold winter months.

 Kenmare, County Kerry